Skip to content ↓

 Absence during term time can only be authorised in exceptional circumstances, such as:

-Absence request forms must be completed and returned to the school office, for approval by the headteacher, before any planned absence from school.
+Absence request forms (S2 form) must be completed and returned to the school office, for approval by the Headteacher, before any planned absence from school.

 If children are absent from school, parents /carers must contact the school office, by calling 01626 353282, before 9am on the first day of absence and each day until the child returns to school.
-Our school administrators closely monitor all absence daily.
-If no communication is received from parents, we phone and/or text parents to check why the pupil is not in school.
+Mrs Edwards, our school Attendance Officer, closely monitors all absence daily.
+If no communication is received from parents, Mrs Edwards will phone and/or text parents to check why the pupil is not in school.
 If we are unable to contact, we may visit the home to do welfare check.

 If your child has been sick or had an upset stomach they must remain off school for 48 hours after the last incident.
 This helps us to stop the sickness spreading to other pupils.